 Nominations

-When a member who is over 16 years of age opens a Core Credit Union account, he/she is entitled to nominate a person (or persons) to receive his/her property in the Credit Union on his/her death.
+When a Member who is over 16 years of age opens a Core Credit Union account, they are entitled to nominate a person (or persons) to receive their property in the Credit Union on their death.

 Property includes shares, deposits and insurance proceeds.
-This is of benefit if the member dies without leaving a will as the property left in the Credit Union will not have to pass through the sometimes timely intestacy process.
+This is of benefit if the Member death without leaving a Member will, as the property left in the Credit Union will not have to pass through the sometimes timely intestacy process.

 Summary of nomination rules are:

-• If a member elects not to complete a nomination, the proceeds of his account become part of his estate on his death, and are dealt with under his will or under the rules of intestacy if he makes no will.
+• If a Member elects not to complete a Nomination, the proceeds of Members accounts become part of their estate on their death, and are dealt with under their will or under the rules of intestacy if they make no will.

-• A nomination is automatically revoked when the death of the nominee occurs before the death of the nominator.
-In this case, the deceased’s property in the Credit Union passes to his estate.
+• A Nomination is automatically revoked when the death of the nominee occurs before the death of the Member.

-• A nomination made at the time a member opens his account will be automatically revoked by a subsequent marriage.
-A new Nomination Form has to be completed.
+• A Nomination made at the time a Member opens an account will be automatically revoked by a subsequent marriage.
+A new Nomination Form then has to be completed.

-• The nominated property does not form part of a deceased person’s estate.
-Therefore, a payment made under a nomination does not affect a nominee’s entitlements under a will, i.e. he is not deemed to have received property due to him under the will by virtue of his having benefited under the nomination.
+• The nominated property does not form part of a deceased Member’s estate.
+Therefore, a payment made under a Nomination does not affect a nominee’s entitlements under a will.

-• An officer of the Credit Union cannot be a nominee, unless the nominator is a member of his family.
+• An officer of the Credit Union cannot be a nominee, unless the nominator is a member of their family.

 • If a nominee is under 16 years of age, payment can be made to either parent or to a guardian, provided the parent or guardian undertakes to hold the property in trust for the nominee.